-7-i: Quercus:
+7-i: Blackboard:

-Quercus will be an important resource during this class.
-The syllabus can be downloaded as an electronic copy from the course site on Quercus and I will post the lecture slides on Quercus the night before each lecture.
+Blackboard will be an important resource during this class.
+If you misplace this syllabus you can download an electronic copy from the course site on blackboard and I will post the lecture slides on blackboard the night before each lecture.
 Course readings not available through the university of Toronto Library website will also be provided via blackboard in the course materials section.
 I will occasionally also post supplementary readings and links to online media material (videos, online PowerPoint presentations, etc.) for each topic.
 You are not required to review the supplementary resources, but they can provide additional help or alternative ways of understanding.
+Finally, the discussion board can (and should!) be used to ask questions and discuss class materials with your classmates.
+I will monitor the discussion board and respond to questions posted in the threads.